AcademySoftwareFoundation/openvdb/doc/nanovdb/FAQ.md

 * **What are the limitations of NanoVDB?**

   Other than the fact that NanoVDB obviously lacks many of the features and tools of OpenVDB, the most important limitation of NanoVDB is the fact that it *assumes the topology of the tree structure to be static*.
-Thus, it is possible to modify the values in a NanoVDB grid, but not its topology.
+Thus, it is possible to modify the values in a NanoVDB grid, but not its topology, e.g. see [modify_nanovdb_thrust.cu](https://github.com/AcademySoftwareFoundation/openvdb/blob/master/nanovdb/nanovdb/examples/ex_modify_nanovdb_thrust/modify_nanovdb_thrust.cu).

 * **Does NanoVDB work on the CPU as well as the GPU?**